fbpx

 S.AF.E. checklist

-Scouts and their parents expect all Boy Scouts of America activities to be conducted safely.
-To ensure the safety of participants, the Boy Scouts of America expects leaders to use the four points of SAFE when delivering the Scouting program:
+Scouts and their parents expect that all Scouting America activities are conducted safely.
+Scouting America expects leaders to use the four points of SAFE when planning and delivering Scouting programs:

 SupervisionYouth are supervised by qualified and trustworthy adults who set the example for safety.